 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
-They then took part in discovery exercises around stations, including Understand users to explore the role of personas in building empathy as well as Deconstruct transparency and Analyse data-use notices, reviewing a range of design approaches used to explain cookie consent.
+They then took part in discovery exercises around stations, including Understand users to explore the role of personas in building empathy as well as Deconstruct transparency and Analyse transparency in context, reviewing a range of design approaches used to explain cookie consent.

 Participants were addressed by subject matter experts.
 Scott Mellon, from the product, privacy and regulation team at Facebook, spoke about the old and proposed cookie laws, exploring what cookies are for and what ePrivacy will change.
 Sarah Drummond, founder of ProjectsbyIf, explored ideas around designing for trust and control.
 And Richard Gomer, Research Fellow at the University of Southampton, spoke about meaningful consent.